leolara/conveyor/README.md

 In the other side is as idiomatic, asynchronous and channel based as when sending messages.

-To start receiving messages from `myqueue`:
+To receive messages from `exampleTopic`:

 ```go